Finite spectral triples for the fuzzy torus: Introduction

-In the non-commutative generalisation \cite{ConnesBook}, $\mathcal A$ is obviously a non-com\-mu\-ta\-tive algebra.
-Unlike the commutative case, this allows for a distinct right action of $ \mathcal{A}$ on $\mathcal H$, promoting it to a bimodule rather than just a left module.
+In the non-commutative generalisation, $\mathcal A$ is obviously a non-com\-mu\-ta\-tive algebra.
+There is a distinct right action of $ \mathcal{A}$ on $\mathcal H$, promoting it to a bimodule rather than just a left module.
 The real structure plays the role of interchanging the left and right actions.

 \paragraph{The results} The main result of this paper is the construction of finite real spectral triples that are non-commutative analogues of various metrics for the torus, for all four spin structures.
 This is done by extending the construction of the fuzzy torus.